Congress Playing Cards: Collector’s Guide

 Why Congress Playing Cards Are Bridge Size

-Today, all modern Congress decks are produced in bridge size.
-This is not an accident or a limitation—it is a continuation of the brand’s historical identity and its shift toward serious bridge play.
+Modern Congress decks are strongly associated with bridge size.
+This is not just a product detail; it reflects the brand’s historical identity and its shift toward serious bridge and social card play.

 - Bridge size is narrower than poker size, making it easier to hold larger hands.